 Are you looking for a high-end launch monitor, the type used by golf pros?
 If you have up to $30,000 to spend on your dream set-up, the Trackman and GCQuad is where you should be looking.

-The GCQuad is significantly better valued, offering a full sim set up for around $21,000.
+The GCQuad is significantly better valued, offering a stand alone launch monitor for $14K and a full sim set up for around $21,000.
 The Trackman costs at least $49,000 for the full sim set up, but prices from $25,000 for the launch monitor as a stand alone unit, so your decision will be influenced by budget.

 Jump To Section

 Trackman vs GCQuad – In summary

 Both the Trackman and GCQuad deliver a full spectrum of real-time ball and club data, but they are priced miles apart at $25,000+ and $14k respectively.
 Both are serious pieces of kit for professionals and coaches.

 The big question is whether the cheaper GCQuad can do the same job as the Trackman for significantly less.
 The answer is yes, but it does things differently.

 For example, with the GCQuad, the launch monitor itself shows key data on an built-in display.
 This is much more convenient than needing a separate device as with the Trackman, which needs to be connected to a smart device.